Now Hiring! Apply Today!

 These symptoms are all indicative of potential damage to the brain tissue.
 While pre-stroke symptoms fade within 24 hours, it is very hard to distinguish between a stroke and a TIA.

-If you or someone you know is showing any of these signs or all of them, the best thing to do is to call an ambulance and take them to a facility that provides emergency care in Bulverde.
+If you or someone you know is showing any of these signs or all of them, the best thing to do is to call an ambulance and take them to a facility that provides emergency care in Potranco.
 Do not try to drive yourself or the person who might be suffering from a pre-stroke to the emergency room.
 Paramedics are trained to offer preliminary assistance on-site to stabilize the patient and then take them to the emergency room.

 The signs of a pre-stroke and stroke are very similar, but only a medical professional can diagnose them accurately.
 Pre-strokes do not leave permanent damage to the brain but they should be checked by an expert medical team, such as ours at Physicians Premier.
 We have capable, board-certified doctors who can exclude a stroke diagnosis and offer further suggestions to prevent another TIA episode.